Networking professionals need to acquire IPv6 skills now, before the protocol starts creeping into the edges of...

-Jeff Young, senior analyst with the Burton Group, said networking professionals have done little to prepare themselves for IPv6,
+Jeff Young, senior analyst with the Burton Group, said networking professionals have done little to prepare themselves for IPv6, even though use of the new version of the Internet Protocol will explode in just a few years.

 "There really hasn't been a call for it," Young said.
 "People are ignoring it because it's not affecting them in their daily lives.
 They've got plenty else to do without picking up a new protocol."